-Some might find the story in The Shape of Water cliché.
+Some might find the story in The Shape of Water a cliché.
 But believe me, Guillermo del Toro’s latest masterpiece offers an experience that’s so much more than that.

 The Shape of Water Synopsis

 Mute cleaner Elisa Esposito’s dreary life is flipped upside-down when she encounters a humanoid amphibian in the secret laboratory she’s assigned to clean.
-Intrigued by the mysterious creature, she attempts to communicate with it via food and music, and soon falls deeply in love with it.
-On discovering the laboratory’s intention to vivisect the creature, she convinces her neighbour and best friend to help her smuggle it out of the laboratory.
-Her efforts are complicated by other staff members also having a personal interest in the creature.
-One of which is a ruthless colonel intended on slaughtering the creature personally.
+Intrigued by the mysterious creature, she attempts to communicate with it via food and music, and soon falls deeply in love.
+On discovering the laboratory’s intention to vivisect the creature, she convinces her neighbour and best friend to help her smuggle her new love out of the laboratory.
+Her rescue efforts are quickly complicated by other staff members also having a personal interest in the creature.
+One of which is a ruthless colonel intended on personally slaughtering the creature.

 Have you ever been entranced by aquatic beauty?
 Say, while gazing at the largest enclosure inside an oceanium?
 Or if you could afford it, when within a submarine journeying across a serene reef?

-Have you ever been mesmerised by such undulating splendour?
+Have you ever been mesmerised by the undulating splendour?
 A world in which everything seems to be in constant movement.
-Where every light and every shade plays a part in bringing that splendour to life.
+Where every light and every shade plays a part in bringing that splendour to life?

 If you have and you enjoyed it, then you’d probably love The Shape of Water.
 As I did.